grahamdaw/grahamdaw/README.md

 Hello 👋 My name is Graham.
+I'm a generalist into AI tooling, DevOps & lean development

+Co-Founder @ Kaiku, the AI-native asset based digital consultancy.

-I'm a generalist with a strong focus on DevOps & lean development.
-Always interested in new things, so feel free to get in touch.
+I'm always interested in new things, so feel free to get in touch.

-Currently a Supervisor & Lead Dev @ Futurice

 Take it easy :v: